mateuszcalderon/cpp-quadratic-equation-solver/README.md

   <h1>C++ Quadratic Equation Solver</h1>
 </div>

+This C++ program solves quadratic equations in the form of _ax² + bx + c = 0_.
+It calculates the roots based on the discriminant, providing either two distinct real roots, one repeated root, or notifying the user when there are no real solutions.
+The program includes input validation to ensure correct user input and displays results with clear formatting.
+#### Key Features:
+  - Handles invalid input with error checking
+  - Implements efficient computation and clear output formatting
+  - Provides informative messages for equations with no real solutions
+  - Supports both distinct real roots and repeated roots

 ## Development Environment:
 To develop and test the solutions, I used the online IDE [OnlineGDB.com](https://www.onlinegdb.com/online_c++_compiler), which offers an easy-to-use compiler and debugger for C++.